Auferet

 How does Auferet keep directions and distances consistent?

 It keeps a world map: an endless plane of named locations, each with fixed coordinates.
 As places are discovered or established, the game master records them on the map and reads from it, so it can compute the exact straight-line distance and compass direction between any two.
-Travel stays consistent because the map, not a fading memory, decides where things are.
+Travel stays consistent because the map stores every place at fixed coordinates and reads them back, so distances and directions never drift.

 Can I upload my own worldbook or setting?